Mr-Heathcliff/Mr-Heathcliff/README.md

 - 👯 I’m looking to collaborate on entry level programs.
 - 🤔 I’m looking for help with practicing different coding techniques such as loops and arrays.
 - 💬 Ask me about music and classical literature.
-- 📫 How to reach me: instagram - @ericksbop.
+- 📫 How to reach me: email - ruwonatadi@gmail.com.
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: i love cheese.